Studying in the UK and Coronavirus (COVID-19)

 - Face-to-face Teaching

-Face-to-face teaching has now resumed in the UK.
-University campuses and residences are also currently open as normal as the UK continues to move out of its final lockdown.
+The UK government has removed all Covid-19 restrictions, meaning universities can teach all classes in person.
+University campuses and residences in the United Kingdom are also open as normal.
 This will likely be reviewed on a regular basis.

 - September 2022 Entry